fred-lindsey/fred-lindsey/README.md

 # Fred Lindsey
-## I'm a data science student, excited to learn the ins/outs of core concepts and tools, including Python, SQL, and using Git. :hatching_chick:
+## I'm a data science scientist, specializing in creating ways to communciate data visually

-- I'm currently working on: the fundamentals
+- I'm currently working on: visualizations in Tableau and automating data flows with SQL.

-- I'm currently learning: MySQL and Python basics

-- I'm interested in collaborating on:

 - My pronouns: He/him